Brown Stew Chicken and Dumplings Recipe (Jamaican Comfort Classic)

 Brown the Chicken:

-• In a large pot or Dutch oven, heat 1 tbsp of oil over medium-high heat.
+• In a large pot or Dutch oven, heat 1 tablespoon of oil over medium-high heat.

 • Add the chicken pieces and brown them on all sides.
 The goal is to get a deep golden color on the meat without cooking it through, as it will continue to cook later in the stew.